 The short answer to this question is yes.
 Bond ETFs pay dividends.
 But, I’d like to explain a little more.

 The income paid to investors or lenders from individual bonds is referred to as interest.
 Or, interest income.

 But collectively, when multiple bonds are held by a fund, the interest from each bond is accumulated.
 And, periodically paid out to investors in the ETF.
-When this is done, the income is referred to as a dividend distributed by the ETF.
+When this is done, the passive income is a dividend distribution by the stock.

 Next, let’s talk about BND dividends in detail.

 Yes.
 BND pays a dividend.
 Just like the average bond ETF, as I explained in the last section.

 BND’s dividend comes from 2 different sources.
 The primary source is the interest paid on each bond.